FC Flora

 FC Flora, commonly known as Flora Tallinn, or simply as Flora, is an Estonian professional football club based in Tallinn that competes in the Meistriliiga, the top flight of Estonian football.
 The club's home ground is Lilleküla Stadium.

 Formed in 1990, Flora were founding members of the Meistriliiga, and is one of two clubs which have never been relegated from the Estonian top division since its inception in 1992, along with Narva Trans.
 Flora is the first and only Estonian football club to have played in the group stage of a UEFA club competition, having achieved this in the 2021–22 UEFA Europa Conference League season.
-Flora have won more trophies than any other club in Estonian football, with 36 titles; including a record 16 Meistriliiga titles, eight Estonian Cups and a record 12 Estonian Supercups.
+Flora have won more trophies than any other club in Estonian football, with 37 titles; including a record 16 Meistriliiga titles, nine Estonian Cups and a record 12 Estonian Supercups.

 Flora is known for playing exclusively with Estonian players as the club's transfer policy is to sign players that are native Estonians or who hold Estonian citizenship.
 The policy is related to Estonian nationalism and to the club's overall aim to develop Estonian football and its culture, which was also the basis upon which Flora was established in 1990.